Does The Quran Affirm The Teachings Of Paul?

 حَدَّثَنَا الْقَاسِم , قَالَ : ثنا الْحُسَيْن , قَالَ : ثني حَجَّاج , عَنْ اِبْن جُرَيْج نَاصِر مَنْ اِتَّبَعَك عَلَى الْإِسْلَام عَلَى الَّذِينَ كَفَرُوا إِلَى يَوْم الْقِيَامَة

-Bashr bin Mu'aath said that Yazid said that Sa'eed said on the authority of Qatadah: they are the people of Islam that followed him based on his fitrah (natural disposition), religion and his Sunnah.
-So they still are made superior over those who oppose them until the Day of Judgment.
+Bashr bin Mu'aath said that Yazid said that Sa'eed told on the authority of Qatadah: they are the people of Islam that followed him based on his fitrah (natural disposition), religion, and Sunnah.
+So, they still are made superior over those who oppose them until the Day of Judgment.

 Al Qaasim said that Al Hussain said that Hujjaaj said on the authority of Ibn Jurayj: He made victorious those who followed you (Prophet Muhammad peace be upon him) with Islam over those that disbelieved until the Day of Judgment.
 (Ibn Jarir al-Tabari, Jami' al-bayan fi ta'wil al-Qur'an, Commentary on Surah 3:55, Source)